 The 4th Lateran Council (1215) decreed that:

 “Convicted heretics shall be handed over for due punishment to their secular superiors, or the latter’s agents…Catholics who assume the cross and devote themselves to the extermination of heretics shall enjoy some indulgence and privilege as those who go to the Holy Land” (Canon 3).

-In 1229, 32000 Albigenses were killed and had their properties stolen.
+In 1229, thirty-two thousand Albigenses were killed and had their properties stolen.
 There were also “witch trials” as reflected in Pope Innocent VIII’s bull:

 “Men and women straying from the Catholic faith have abandoned themselves to devils, incubi and succubi [demonic sex partners], and by their incantations, spells, conjurations … have slain infants yet in the mother’s womb, as also the offspring of cattle, have blasted the produce of the earth…”

-An awful book, Malleus Maleficarum (Witch Hammer) full of superstitious stories and folklore about witches was later written as a guideline on how to detect and execute a suspected “witch” (e.g checking for birthmarks, warts or scars- “the Devil’s mark” – on their bodies!)
-Tens of thousands of people in Europe (mostly women) were fished out and executed.
+An awful book, Malleus Maleficarum (Witch Hammer) full of folklore about witches was later written as a guideline on how to detect and execute a suspected “witch” (e.g checking for birthmarks, warts or scars – “the Devil’s mark” – on their bodies).
+Tens of thousands of people in Europe (mostly women) were fished out and executed as a result.

 After 10,000 French Protestants were massacred in Paris on “St Bartholomew’s Day” in 1572, the French king went to Mass to give thanks (to God?) for all the heretics that were slain.
 The papal court received the news with great rejoicing and pope Gregory XIII went to the church of St Louis to give thanks.
 A coin was minted by the pope to commemorate this event.

 In Spain, as Paul Johnson points out in The History of Christianity, the Inquisition “became a state instrument, almost a national institution, like bullfighting, a mystery to foreigners but popular among the natives.”